 “Painting is the silence of thought and the music of sight” – Orhun Pamuk

 How well Orhun has defined art.
 It sure is something hard to describe, yet a good painting enriches your soul in more ways than you know.
 Its a great stress reliever and mood enhancer.
 So far, you have only heard about a few of my hobbies.
 Its sometimes hard to catch up on my interests as they’re too many.
-Today I will be sharing some of my paintings with you all.
+Today I will be sharing some of my paintings (on canvas) with you all.
+I will share my other artwork in another post with you all.

 I have been interested in Art all my life.
 My mother Shireen Gheba Najib is a well known artist.
 She has held 13 solo exhibitions so far in her life and participated in hundreds of group shows all over the country.